 Opening a US Bank Account as a Chinese National (2026 Guide)

-How Chinese nationals open US business bank accounts remotely.
-Mercury, Wise, Relay compared.
-Why accounts get frozen, what OFAC screening means, and the forex controls that shape how money actually moves.
+How Chinese nationals open US bank accounts remotely.
+Mercury, Wise, Relay compared โ plus OFAC screening and forex controls.

 Quick take

-This guide covers which platforms actually work, what triggers account freezes, and how China's forex controls shape the way money moves in and out of a Chinese-owned US LLC.
+I have helped Chinese founders work through this exact problem.
+This guide covers which platforms actually accept Chinese-owned LLCs, what triggers account freezes, and how China's forex rules shape money movement in and out of the business.

 1. China is not OFAC-sanctioned.
-The US Office of Foreign Assets Control maintains a list of comprehensively sanctioned countries (Iran, North Korea, Cuba, Syria, and others).
-China is not on this list.
-Chinese nationals are not blocked from opening US bank accounts by sanctions law.
-However, individual screening still applies — every US financial institution must check every customer against OFAC's Specially Designated Nationals (SDN) list, regardless of nationality.
+OFAC's list of comprehensively sanctioned countries includes Iran, North Korea, Cuba, Syria, and others.
+China is not on it.
+Chinese nationals are not blocked from US banking by sanctions law.
+But individual screening still applies: every US financial institution checks every customer against the SDN list, regardless of nationality.

-2. Enhanced due diligence is standard, not exceptional.
-Under the Bank Secrecy Act and FinCEN guidance, US financial institutions apply risk-based customer due diligence.
-Non-resident LLC owners from any country face additional scrutiny: source of funds documentation, business activity verification, and ongoing transaction monitoring.
-Chinese nationals are not singled out, but the combination of non-residency, remote account opening, and cross-border fund flows places these accounts in a higher due diligence tier.
+2. Enhanced due diligence is the default.
+Under the Bank Secrecy Act, US financial institutions apply risk-based due diligence.
+Non-resident LLC owners from any country face extra scrutiny on source of funds, business activity, and transaction patterns.
+Chinese nationals are not singled out, but the combination of non-residency, remote account opening, and cross-border fund flows puts these accounts in a higher review tier.

-3. The fintech landscape has tightened since 2024.
-Multiple platforms that previously accepted non-resident LLC applications with minimal friction have raised their requirements.
-Registered agent addresses as the LLC's only US presence are now a common rejection trigger.
-The trend across Mercury, Relay, and newer platforms is toward requiring evidence of genuine US business activity.
+3. Fintechs have tightened since 2024.
+Platforms that used to accept non-resident LLC applications with minimal friction now ask harder questions.
+A registered agent address as the LLC's only US presence is a common rejection trigger.
+Mercury, Relay, and newer platforms increasingly want evidence of real US business activity.

 Platform-by-Platform Comparison